skip to Main Content

 • Do not respond to requests for help from organizations.

 • Legitimate companies do not contact anyone for help.
-Ignore all the requests from charity organizations, delete their applications.
+Ignore all the requests from charity organizations and delete their applications.

 • Do not click on the links that come in suspicious emails.
-If you want to visit a website, use search engines to do so.
+If you want to visit a website, use search engines.

 • Do not click on the download option until you know the sender personally.
 Set the spam filters high.